-The consolidated financial statements presented herein include Energy Transfer Operating, L.P. and its subsidiaries (the "Partnership," "we," "us," "our" or "ETO").
+The consolidated financial statements presented herein contain the results of Energy Transfer LP and its subsidiaries (the "Partnership," "we," "us," "our" or "ET").
+References to the "Parent Company" mean Energy Transfer LP on a stand-alone basis.

-Energy Transfer Operating, L.P. is a consolidated subsidiary of Energy Transfer LP.
 In October 2018, we completed the merger of ETO with a wholly-owned subsidiary of ET in a unit-for-unit exchange (the "Energy Transfer Merger").
 In connection with the transaction, ETO unitholders (other than ET and its subsidiaries) received 1.28 common units of ET for each common unit of ETO they owned.
 Following the closing of the Energy Transfer Merger, Energy Transfer Partners, L.P. was renamed Energy Transfer Operating, L.P.
 In addition, Energy Transfer Equity, L.P. was renamed Energy Transfer LP, and its common units began trading on the New York Stock Exchange under the "ET" ticker symbol on October 19, 2018.